aryak0512/my-custom-cli/README.md

 ### Installing the CLI on your machine

 - Java 21 installation is a prerequisite.
-Run the bash script available in executables folder
+Run the bash script available
 ```console
 ./install-cli.sh
 ```